Why is There Always a Child Sweeping in the Montessori Classroom?

-I’ve heard this type of activity referred to as Practical Life (meaning, anything the child does that serves a real-life purpose, like washing their hands or preparing food), but with Montessori schools having such a strong reputation for serious subjects like Math and English, I wonder what purpose these Practical Life activities serve.
+Within my first few weeks of teaching at the school, I learned that this type of activity is referred to as Practical Life (meaning, anything the child does that serves a real-life purpose, like washing their hands or preparing food), but with Montessori schools having such a strong reputation for serious subjects like Math and English, I wondered what purpose these Practical Life activities serve.
 Wouldn’t the children’s time be better spent practicing something like reading or writing?

-During one of our classes, Montessori Teacher Trainer and Expert Ana Amiguet explained that there is actually direct link between how well a child can carry out Practical Life activities and how successful they will be in other areas of the classroom, such as Math, Music and Geography.
+After extensive reading on the subject, I got in touch with Montessori Teacher Trainer and Expert Ana Amiguet about the role of Practical life, and she explained that there is actually direct link between how well a child can carry out Practical Life activities and how successful they will be in other areas of the classroom, such as Math, Music and Geography.
 She argued that Practical Life gives the child opportunities he needs to develop the skills he needs in order to flourish at school: his co-ordination of movement, intelligence, and will power.

 As adults, we can generally move our bodies in the way we want to as we go about our daily lives.
 We go to the store without walking into anyone and can chop up an onion without cutting our fingers.
 We became so able bodied through practicing our movements over the years, even though we may not have been aware of it.
 And that’s the very reason Montessori classrooms offer the child plenty of physical tasks in the form of Practical Life: to practice control of movement.
 When a child carries out physical tasks in the classroom, like watering plants or washing windows, he becomes more spatially aware and more graceful in his movements.
 This helps him develop the precision needed to carry out more sophisticated pieces of work that his teacher will introduce later on and gets him used to the movements required for his own daily life, like zipping up his coat.

 Intelligence is the ability to absorb knowledge and to apply it to the world around you.
 Practical Life allows for both of them.
 For example, when a child practices hand-washing in the classroom, he learns through watching the teacher and from trying himself that he needs to get his hands wet before adding soap or he won’t get a soapy lather to wash with.
 He absorbs this knowledge and applies it every time he washes his hands.
-Not only that, when he tries washing a table for the first time, he instinctively knows that the table has to be wet before adding the soap, for the same reason as before.
-He’s applying knowledge he learned and applying it to another area, at only three years old!
-And just like when we adults try something for the first time, only for it become easier as time goes on, the child finds it easier and easier to concentrate – which is absolutely vital for thinking.
+Not only that, when he tries washing a table for the first time, he instinctively knows that the table has to be wet before adding the soap, for the same reason as before, to create a soapy lather.
+He’s applying knowledge he learned and applying it to another area – at only three years old!
+And just like when we adults try something for the first time, they way it becomes easier with practice, the child finds it easier and easier to concentrate on the task at hand – which is absolutely vital for thinking.

 This is strongly tied in to the fact that Montessori classrooms allow for choice.
 Once a child has been introduced to a piece of Practical Life by the teacher, he can use it whenever he wants.
 Within a few weeks of school, a child will have been introduced to at least ten different activities.
 So when he chooses what activity he wants to do, he exercises his will power.
 And what comes with exercise?
 Strength!
 His will power builds and builds to the point that the child gets used to starting an activity, like sweeping, and following it through right to the end, even if he loses interest.
 (This is completely different to the traditional preschool setting where teachers tell their students what to do and when.)
 There’s a really popular food preparation activity where the child can slice up a banana, put the slices in a bowl, and then eat them as a snack.
-Imagine the will power it takes for a three year old to go and put his apron away before tucking in?
-By willfully delaying his enjoyment, the child builds his strength of character.
+Imagine the will power it takes for a four year old to complete the final step – putting away his apron – before tucking in?
+By willfully delaying his enjoyment, the child builds strength of character.
 No one is born with the ability to do that, but with practice, every child is capable.